kylevirmarmillendez/Training/4. php-with-laravel-for-beginners-become-a-master-in-laravel/Section-30-New-Application-Laravel-7.md

 - Display all the posts that are generated using factory.

 **Creating middlewares**
-- Since authentication has been added to the project
+- Since authentication has been added to the project, middlewares are need to have a admin authorization so there are some routes that can be access when your are authorized.